 When you invest your money into a business, you want this to take place as efficiently as possible.

-Making use of the right reliefs, such as entrepreneurs' relief and the Enterprise Investment Scheme, can help you deliver this investment in the most cost-effective way.
+Making use of the right reliefs, such as Entrepreneurs' Relief and the Enterprise Investment Scheme, can help you realise investment returns in the most cost-effective way.
 But it's also important to consider the consequences of extracting your investment from such a business in the future.

 Planning in advance at all stages of an investment is essential in order to minimise tax costs and maximise your returns.